pzhaojohnson/rna2drawer2-readme-preview/README.md

 produce CT files.

-Example structures in dot-bracket notation can also be loaded via the buttons at the top of the form.
+Example structures in dot-bracket notation can be loaded using the buttons towards the top of the form.
-Parameters controlling how sequence and structure are parsed can also be adjusted via the `Details` toggles above the top-right corners of the sequence and structure text boxes.
+Options controlling how the sequence and structure are parsed can be viewed and adjusted using the `Details` toggles above the top-right corners of the sequence and structure text boxes.

 ## Saving and Opening Drawings